-So-called strict equivalence for AODEs of order 1 with coefficients in a finite extension K of the rational functions over \mathbb{C} is considered in [42].
+So-called strict equivalence for AODEs of order 1 with coefficients in a finite extension K of the rational functions over \mathbb{C} is considered in [27].

-5 Extending the Reach of the Algebro-Geometric Method
+5 Extending the reach of the algebro-geometric method

-In [43] we also considered other types of solutions of autonomous AODEs of order 1.
+In [15] we also consider other types of solutions of autonomous AODEs of order 1.
 In particular, we investigate radical solutions.
 This class of solutions is more general than rational solutions, but more special than algebraic solutions.
-We generalize the criterion of Feng and Gao to this situation; i.e., if $\mathcal{P}(t) = (r(t), s(t))$ is a radical parametrization of the curve F(y, z) = 0and s(t)/r'(t) has a certain shape, then we can determine a radical general solution of the AODE F(y, y') = 0.
+We generalize the criterion of Feng and Gao to this situation; i.e., if $\mathcal{P}(t) = (r(t), s(t))$ is a radical parametrization of the curve F(y, z) = 0 and s(t)/r'(t) has a certain shape, then we can determine a radical general solution of the AODE F(y, y') = 0.
 But this approach does not lead to a decision algorithm for the existence of a radical solution.
-Also, in [43] examples are given in which the algebro-geometric method leads to transcendental general solutions.
+Also, in [15] examples are given in which the algebro-geometric method leads to transcendental general solutions.

-AODEs of order higher than 1 are considered in [25, 44].
-Many of the ideas in the algebrogeometric method can be generalized to this situation.
-But one of the main new problems is that for hypersurfaces of dimension 3 or more, rationality does not necessarily imply birationality; cf. [33].
+AODEs of order higher than 1 are considered in [17, 18].
+Many of the ideas in the algebro-geometric method can be generalized to this situation.
+But one of the main new problems is that for hypersurfaces of dimension 3 or more, rationality does not necessarily imply birationality; cf. [2].
 So we loose the important property that a rational solution is a proper parametrization and that all proper parametrizations are related by a well-defined group action, such as Möbius transformations.

 First steps have been taken towards extending the algebro-geometric solution method to algebraic partial differential equations.
-We consider autonomous APDEs in [26], and systems of non-autonomous APDEs in [27].
+We consider autonomous APDEs in [12], and systems of non-autonomous APDEs in [13].
 But these first results definitely need further analysis, and a decision algorithm or even an algorithmic treatment is not in reach.